MichelFortes/database-locking-example/README.md

 ### PostgreSQL
-Run docker compose up from projects root dir and wait for PostgreSQL to be ready Make sure the port 5432 is free
+Run docker compose up from projects root dir and wait for PostgreSQL to be ready.

+Make sure the port 5432 is free.

 ### App
 From inside apps folder, run: